 Checkbox sizes and colors are fixed, but you can modify the alignment of checkboxes using the alignment settings in the toolbar.

-The Checkbox data type is only one of the many data types that can be used for custom forms, including the Rating data type, Icon set data type, Select, and Multiselect data types.
-Check out our Introduction to Data Types article for more ideas on which you can use.
+The Checkbox data type is one of the various data types that can be used for custom forms, including the Rating data type, Icon set data type, and Select and Multiselect data types.
+Or, read on to learn more about the rest of Spreadsheet.com's Data Types.